Telefonica/prometheus-kafka-adapter/README.md

 With pull requests:
   - Open your pull request against `master`
-  - It should pass all tests in the continuous integration pipeline (TravisCI).
+  - It should pass all tests in the continuous integration pipeline (Github Actions).
   - You should add/modify tests to cover your proposed code changes.
   - If your pull request contains a new feature, please document it in this README.